JananiSoundararajan/Circulate-the-values-of-N-variables/README.md

 ## Output:
 ![output](exp02output.png)
 ## Result:
-Thus the program to circulate the n variables is successfully executed
+Thus the program to circulate the n variables is successfully executed.